eligeske/open-wc/docs/index.md

     },
     {
       header: Awesome Generators,
       text: 'Get up and running quickly with opinionated generators, or add recommended tools to existing projects.
-Our comprehensive fleet of generators have got you covered', },
+Our comprehensive set of generators have got you covered', },
     {
       header: Open Source Love,
       text: 'Open Web Components is a community-effort, independent of any framework or company.
-We use mostly open-source tools and services.', },
+We are based on open-source tools and services.', },
   ]
 ---